Richard Pleasance

 Richard Arnold Pleasance is an Australian rock musician and producer.
 He was a founding member of Boom Crash Opera on guitar, bass guitar, vocals and as a songwriter in 1985; they released three albums before Pleasance left in 1992.
 Their hit Australian Recording Industry Association (ARIA) singles, "Great Wall" (No. 5, 1986) and "Onion Skin" (No. 11, 1989) were co-written by Pleasance, who also co-produced their second album, These Here Are Crazy Times (No. 10, 1989).
 His debut solo release, Galleon received four nominations at the ARIA Music Awards for 1992.
-Pleasance composed the theme music for Australian television series, SeaChange (1998–2001), for 2006 feature film Kenny and more recently he composed the theme music for the prison drama series Wentworth.
-Pleasance is married to Michelle and, as from May 2009, he was living in Hepburn Springs, Victoria where he has a recording studio.
+Pleasance composed the theme music for Australian television series SeaChange (1998–2001), for 2006 feature film Kenny, and more recently he composed the theme music for the prison drama series Wentworth.
+Pleasance is married to Michelle, and, since May 2009, is living in Hepburn Springs, Victoria, where he has a recording studio.

 Early life

 Pleasance was born in Park Orchards and attended Mitcham High School.
 His nickname at school was Polly.
-He was the founding guitarist for Melbourne-based band Government Drums in 1980 with Steve Bell, Michael Davis, Barbara Hogarth and Willy Zygier.
+He was the founding guitarist for Melbourne-based band Government Drums in 1981 with Steve Bell, Michael Davis, Barbara Hogarth and Willy Zygier.
 After they disbanded in 1982, Pleasance joined Serious Young Insects in 1983 when founding bass guitarist, Michael Vallance left.
-Alongside Pleasance were Peter Farnan on guitar and vocals and Mark White on drums but the group soon disbanded.
-Pleasance stated in a radio interview on 21st Sept 2021 (ABC Melbourne) that he was never a member of Serious Young Insects - but would liked to have been.
-Pleasance then formed Bang in 1983 which included Karen Ansel, Carol Hitchcock, Laurie McRae, Tim Rosewarne, Nick Seymour, Ren Walters, Oleh Witer and Sherine Abeyratne, and disbanded in 1984.
+Alongside Pleasance were Peter Farnan on guitar and vocals and Mark White on drums, but the group soon disbanded.
+Pleasance stated in a radio interview on 21st Sept 2021 (ABC Melbourne) that he was never a member of Serious Young Insects but would have liked to have been.
+Pleasance then formed Bang in 1983, which included Karen Ansel, Carol Hitchcock, Laurie McRae, Tim Rosewarne, Nick Seymour, Ren Walters, Oleh Witer and Sherine Abeyratne, and disbanded in 1984.